 On August 17, 2012, a Russian court sentenced punk rockers Mariya Alekhina, Yekaterina Samutsevich, and Nadezhda Tolokonnikova (members of the "Pussy Riot" singing group) to two years in prison on charges of hooliganism motivated by religious hatred and feminist extremism.
 The group briefly had sung anti-Putin songs in the Russian Orthodox Church of Christ the Savior in Moscow in February 2012.
 The court claimed that the songs were not political in nature so that the prosecution was not political.
 Many in the international community and in Russia had called for the charges against the singers to be reduced to a misdemeanor or dropped.
 Russian state media appeared to present the trial as juxtaposing the beliefs and attitudes of a majority of Russians against those of a minority of immoral oppositionists.
-Commenting on the sentences in early October 2012, President Putin stated that the sentences were appropriate given the fact that the singers were "undermining morality and destroying the country," and because the case had been publicized internationally.31 A few days later, the sentence of one of the singers was reduced to two years of probation, but the other two were sent to Siberian work camps.
+Commenting on the sentences in early October 2012, President Putin stated that the sentences were appropriate given the fact that the singers were "undermining morality and destroying the country," and because the case had been publicized internationally.
+A few days later, Samutsevich's sentence was reduced to two years of probation, but the other two were sent to Siberian work camps.
+President Putin commuted Alekhina's and Tolokonnikova's sentences and they were released on December 23, 2013.